drshahizan/learn-github/exercise/HPDP/alydmia/exercise1.md

 Greetings, distinguished individuals! 🌟

-I am **Alya Damia**, though it is my pleasure to be addressed simply as **Alya**.
+I am **Alya Damia**, though it is my pleasure to be addressed simply as **Damia**.
 At the tender age of 21, I stand proudly as a third-year scholar immersed in the intricate realms of **Data Engineering** within the esteemed faculty of **Computing**.
 My fervent choice of major germinated from a profound interest in the craftsmanship of engineering, entwined artfully with the enchanting nuances of computing.

 💡 My profound adoration for technology transcends mere admiration; it is a profound way of existence.
 Technology serves as a conduit to elevate the rhythms of our quotidian lives.
 It is not just a tool, but a paradigm-shifting force.
 Empowered with technology, we traverse the boundaries of the once impossible.